syncfusion-content/xamarin-docs/Xamarin/SfChart/chartseries.md

 ---
 layout: post
-title: Xamarin.Forms Chart multiple series and combination of series
+title: Multiple series and combination of series
 description: How to add multiple series and combination series in Essential Xamarin.Forms Chart
 platform: xamarin
 control: Chart